bradford-hamilton/Ruby-On-Quails/guides/source/autoloading_and_reloading_constants.md

 Role
 ```

 in that order.
 That's the idea.
-To do so, Rails looks in `autoload_paths`
+To do so, Quails looks in `autoload_paths`
 respectively for file names like these:

 ```